Referee Clinics and Refreshers:

 See Rules and Regulations -> Reporting for more info on Game Reports.

-Referee and AR payments are issued the following month after you officiate a game.
+Referee and AR payments are issued on or about the 10th day of the following month after you officiate a game.
 Monthly payments are based on the game reports being properly completed and submitted on time.
 If reports are not submitted on time, you can expect a delay in payment.
 If you did not receive your payment, and game reports were submitted by their due date, please inquire with the Referee Scheduler or KWSL Treasurer.

 Effective Immediately it is now mandatory for referees officiating for KWSL games to sign up to receive their payments by Electronic Funds Transfer (EFT).
 The KWSL requires the appropriate KWSL Direct Deposit Authorization form, completed and signed, and MUST be accompanied by either a void cheque or a printout from the official’s financial institution.
 We will not accept copies of direct deposit information submitted to other Leagues.